-Political uncertainty continued through Q1 as Mexico's 1 July general election loomed.
+Political uncertainty continued through Q1 as Mexico's July 1st general election loomed.
 Leftist candidate Andrés Manuel López Obrador (known as AMLO) maintains a lead in the polls and some fear his election would lead to the unwinding of pro-growth reforms enacted by his predecessor.
 However, much of AMLO's focus has been oriented toward Energy reforms, which have little impact on Mexican equities as major energy firms aren't publically listed.
 Even in the event of an AMLO presidential victory, however, Mexico's traditional parties' entrenchment in Congress likely leads to gridlock, preventing sweeping change.

 Despite political rhetoric on NAFTA re-negotiations and upcoming elections, Mexico's fundamentals continue to strengthen.
-Mexico has experienced sustained double digit loan growth-a major tail wind for a country that has long been underbanked.xxxii All-the-while Mexican firms are posting strong earnings growth.xxxiii
+Mexico has experienced sustained double digit loan growth-a major tail wind for a country that has long been underbanked.^{xxxii} All-the-while Mexican firms are posting strong earnings growth.^{xxxiii}

-INDIA'S POST DEMONETISATION RECOVERY
+INDIA'S POST DEMONETIZATION RECOVERY

-Throughout 2017, many investors wondered if India's economic momentum would be negatively impacted by the one-two punch of November 2016's disastrous demonetisation and the goods and services tax's (GST) chaotic mid-2017 rollout.
+Throughout 2017, many investors wondered if India's economic momentum would be negatively impacted by the one-two punch of November 2016's disastrous demonetization and the goods and services tax's (GST) chaotic mid-2017 rollout.
 Early on, there were some signs of strain as GDP growth slowed in Q1 and Q2.
 But by late summer, conditions were improving.
-GDP growth reaccelerated in Q3 and hit 7.2% y/y in Q4-the world's fastest-rate among major economies.xxxiv Both the manufacturing and services sectors grew, yet private consumption decelerated to its slowest growth since Q3 2015.xxxv Though a prolonged spending slowdown wouldn't be great news, this could be due to a high base effect: Private spending had a one-off spike in Q4 2016-a jump some analysts theorised xxix Source: National Bureau of Statistics of China, as of 17/04/2018.
+GDP growth reaccelerated in Q3 and hit 7.2% y/y in Q4-the world's fastest-rate among major economies.^{xxxiv} Both the manufacturing and services sectors grew, yet private consumption decelerated to its slowest growth since Q3 2015.^{xxxv} Though a prolonged spending slowdown wouldn't be great xxix Source: National Bureau of Statistics of China, as of 4/17/2018.

-xxx Source: FactSet, as of 19/04/2018.
-Real GDP growth of Chinese tertiary industry, YTD Y/Y, Q1 2018. xxxi Ibid.
+xxx Source: FactSet, as of 4/19/2018.
+Real GDP growth of Chinese tertiary industry, YTD Y/Y, Q1 2018.

+xxxi Ibid.

-xxxii Source: Bank of Mexico as of 31/03/2018.
+xxxii Source: Bank of Mexico as of 3/31/2018.

-xxxiii Source: FactSet as of 31/03/2018.
+xxxiii Source: FactSet as of 3/31/2018.

-xxxiv Source: FactSet, as of 19/04/2018.
+xxxiv Source: FactSet, as of 4/19/2018.
 Year-over-year percentage change in real Indian GDP at market prices, Q4 2017.

-xxxv Source: Ministry of Statistics and Programme Implementation, as of 26/04/2018.
+xxxv Source: Ministry of Statistics and Programme Implementation, as of 4/26/2018.
 Year-over-year percentage change in gross value added in Indian Manufacturing and Public Administration, Defence and Other Services, Q4 2017.

-stemmed from statisticians' flawed attempts to estimate economic activity amid the demonetisation scramble.xxxvi Other signs of domestic demand, like imports showed strength in Q4 2017.xxxvii
+news, this could be due to a high base effect: Private spending had a one-off spike in Q4 2016-a jump some analysts theorized stemmed from statisticians' flawed attempts to estimate economic activity amid the demonetization scramble.^{xxxvi} Other signs of domestic demand, like imports showed strength in Q4 2017.^{xxxvii}

-Money supply has also mostly recovered from the demonetisation programme-when 86% of banknotes in circulation ceased to be legal tender overnight and a shortage of new notes snarled commerce.
-Following the demonetisation announcement, currency supply remained negative on a year-over-year basis for a full year.
+Money supply has also mostly recovered from the demonetization program-when 86% of banknotes in circulation ceased to be legal tender overnight and a shortage of new notes snarled commerce.
+Following the demonetization announcement, currency supply remained negative on a year-over-year basis for a full year.
 It finally turned positive in November 2017 and has remained so ever since (Exhibit 11).
-Broad money supply (M3) is also approaching pre-demonetisation growth rates (Exhibit 12).
+Broad money supply (M3) is also approaching predemonetization growth rates (Exhibit 12).